MorokotSakal/morokotsakal.github.io/_pages/about.md

 I am a lecturer at the faculty of Information Technology (IT), American University of Phnom Penh (AUPP).

-My research interests including small satellite, system engineering, autonomous system, and STEM education.
+My interests including small satellite, system engineering, autonomous system, and STEM education.

 Talks
 -----